Birth Control for Teens

 - Abstinence.
 Not having sex (abstinence) is the most effective method of birth control and sexually transmitted infection (STI) protection.

 - Barrier methods.
 The diaphragm, the cap, and male or female condoms are examples of barrier methods.
 They block the sperm from fertilizing an egg.
 You use one each time you have sex.
-And condoms also protect you from STIs.
+Using a condom is the only barrier method that helps protect against STIs.

-- The pill, patch, or vaginal ring.
+- The pill, the patch, and the vaginal ring .
 These methods have hormones that stop you from releasing an egg each month (ovulation).
 You can choose to take a pill at the same time every day, change a patch every week, or change a ring every 3 weeks.
+These methods do not protect against STIs.

-- Birth control shots.
+- The shot .
 The shot contains hormones that prevent pregnancy for 3 months.
 You see your doctor every 3 months for the shot.
+The shot does not protect against STIs.

-- Hormone implants.
+- The implant .
 The implant, which is about the size of a matchstick, is put under the skin on the inside of your upper arm.
 It releases hormones that prevent pregnancy for about 3 years.
+The implant does not protect against STIs.

 If you want to stop using the hormone implant or the IUD, you can have your doctor remove it.
 You can become pregnant after it's removed.